 There are several different forms of PP. They all involve defects in ion channels.
 These are gateways that let charged minerals (ions) such as sodium and potassium flow into and out of your cells.
-In PP, the ion channels sometimes fail and the muscle cells don’t work properly.
+This flow of ions is a central part of how your muscles work.
+In PP, the ion channels sometimes fail, and the muscle cells don’t work correctly.

 PP attacks can start in childhood or adulthood.
 They may happen after hard exercise or other triggers.
 Depending on the form of PP that you have, the symptoms may be mild or severe, and they may last for minutes or days.
 Sometimes, the disease may slowly get worse over time and cause permanent muscle damage.

 The main forms of PP are:

 - Hypokalemic PP (hypo refers to low potassium).
 Attacks may result from low blood levels of potassium.
 Other triggers may include strenuous exercise, foods with a lot of sugars and starches (carbohydrates), licorice, stress, cold temperatures, and certain medicines.
 This is the most common form of PP.

 - Hyperkalemic PP (hyper refers to high potassium).
 Attacks may result from high blood levels of potassium.
 Other triggers may include strenuous exercise, fasting, stress, cold, and certain medicines.

 - Thyrotoxic PP. Attacks may result from high levels of thyroid hormone.
 Thyroid-related problems are also usually present.
 Other triggers may include exercise, meals with a lot of carbohydrates, and stress.
 This form appears mostly in men, especially in those of Asian background..

 - Andersen-Tawil syndrome.
 Attacks may result from swings in potassium blood levels.
 Triggers may also include exercise, stress, and certain medicines.
 Many people with this form of PP have a certain set of facial features.
 These include a broad forehead, widely spaced eyes, low-set ears, and a small chin.